AreebaSalman/LIFE4136-Rot2-GP4/README.md

 <pre> sbatch align_animal_trim.sh </pre>
 gzipped .sam files will be generated as result of these scripts. .sam files are readable but to view them in IGV .bam files are required.
 ### IGV
 Download the IGV desktop version from [here](https://igv.org/doc/desktop/#DownloadPage/).
 It was used to view the distribution of mapped reads for one or more of the samples across Chromosome 1.
-To view the mapped files of Animals and In-vitro, gzipped .sam files had to be converted to .bam and .bam.bai files.
+To view the mapped files of Animals and In-vitro, gzipped .sam files had to be converted to .bam and .bam.bai files using samtools
+<pre> conda activate rotation2
+conda install bioconda::samtools </pre>
 Find the IGV preparation script [IGV preparation](#IGVpreparation).
-<pre> IGV preparation </pre>
+<pre> sbatch IGV preparation </pre>
 .bam and .bam.bai files will be generated.
 Copy those files on to your computer and upload them with the reference genome .bam and .bam.bai files in IGV and view the results.
 ### Read count
 htseq was used to count the reads mapped to each gene in the genome for the purpose of identifying differentially expressed genes.
 <pre> conda activate rotation2
 conda install bioconda::htseq </pre>
-[htseq_animals.sh/htseq_vitro.sh](#htseq_animals.sh/htseq_vitro.sh) example scripts are provided to view and use them according to your convenience.
+[htseq_animals.sh](#htseq_animals.sh) example scripts are provided to view and use them according to your convenience.
-<pre> sbatch htseq_animals.sh/htseq_vitro.sh </pre>
+<pre> sbatch htseq_animals.sh </pre>
 As a result of submitting these scripts, count text files for all the samples will be generated.
 Bring these files back to your computer for DESeq2 analysis in R.
 ### DESeq2
 To identify differentially expressed genes in the genome, DESeq2 package was used in R. It is a valuable tool to study gene expression patterns and regulation.
 From the text files generated from htseq, create a Sample Table with the columns (sampleName,fileName, condition) to describe the dataset.